jeevanjohnson/local-osu-server/README.md

 # Local osu! server

+([This is the most stable version up to date](https://github.com/coverosu/local-osu-server/tree/9574a8f992d49f7aeab8284d6d605c7df1945e70), may not have all the features you want but when more errors and bugs get reported and fixed this will change :D)

-Just imagine normal bancho, but you can have multiple profiles and funorange speed up maps ranked (coming soon)!
+Just imagine normal bancho, but you can have multiple profiles and funorange speed up maps ranked! (fun orange part is 85% done? just need testers O_O)

 ---
 # Windows Setup